omarabdulla/Omarstodolist/README.md

 ### Choice of Technology
 Laravel is one of the neatest frameworks to use to create REST APIs.
-It has a great deal of simplicity and flexibility when used as well as clean and simple routing.
+It has a great deal of simplicity and flexibility when used as well as clean and simple routing that produces lean code.
 The routes are automatically loaded by the framework, where the most basic Laravel routes simply accept a URI and a Closure, providing a very simple and expressive method of defining routes.
 The in-built tool "Artisan" performs repetitive and complex programming tasks as well as handles the database.
 To summarise, Laravel has a framework which makes it easy to solve common tasks quickly, with the aim to focus faster on the creative/application tasks.
 ### Technology Alternatives

 ## What would i do if i had more time: